Gus Dapperton: 2019: Where Polly People Go to Read

-2020–present: Orca
+2020–2022: Orca

 Dapperton's second studio album, Orca, was released on September 18, 2020.
 He released four singles, "First Aid", "Post Humorous", "Medicine", and "Bluebird", prior to the album's release.
 This album features only one artist other than Dapperton, Filipino Australian artist Chela on the track "My Say So", during the bridge and background vocals.
+Dapperton commented on a shift in his songwriting, saying "In the past, I've written my songs from a place of love and heartbreak.
+This album is about internal pain and suffering".
+He also mentioned themes of healing and redemption as key elements to the album.
+He also elaborated on the album title, Orca, as a metaphor for pain and suffering stemming from their lives in captivity.